cbarrier05/Ruby/README.md

-# Ruby Tutorials
+# Ruby

-This is where I store my ruby tutorials
+This is where I store my ruby projects and tutorials